 4. Avoid Over Fertilizing

 Pay close attention to your fertilizing habits.
 Adding fertilizer regularly will help your Pink Princess philodendron grow lush and beautiful.
 But there is a sweet spot when it comes to fertilization.
 Find a balanced fertilizer that is ideally water soluble, which will help your plant absorb nutrients more quickly.
 Apply it regularly, per the package directions, only during the growing season.
-During the winter, your plant will become dormant and will not need fertilizer.
+During the winter, your plant will become dormant and not need fertilizer.

 Adding fertilizer regularly will help your Pink Princess philodendron grow lush and beautiful.